Last updated on October 6th, 2022 at 09:28 am

 After the rollout of GST, Government has miserably failed to curtail the fraudsters from issuing fake tax invoices, furnishing returns for outward supplies without actual payment of tax liability, utilizing fraudulent credit, ineligible credit, etc.

-In order to curb tax evasion and stop the menace of tax evasion, the Government has introduced Rule 86A which gives drastic power to Revenue to block the utilization of credit available in electronic credit ledger.
+In order to curb tax evasion and stop the menace of tax evasion, the Government has introduced Rule 86A which gives drastic power to Revenue to block the utilization of credit available in the electronic credit ledger.

 When can the Proper Officer block the electronic credit ledger?